What is Remote Work?

-From 1961 to 1964, Fred Brooks was in charge of the development of the IBM System 360.
+From 1961 to 1964, Fred Brooks was in charge of developing the IBM System 360.
 This was the first computer that would be commercially available for any company that needed advanced information management.
-Many saw that market as limited, but Brooks knew that if it was made easier to use the potential application would be much greater.
+Many saw that market as limited, but Brooks knew if it was made easier to use, the potential application would be much greater.

 He saw its use in airline reservations, financial companies, and many more companies with complex operations.

-In order to make this happen, however, it needed an advanced operating system.
+In order to make this happen, it needed an advanced operating system.
 He assembled a truly global workforce of programmers operating in many time zones to work around the clock, each adding more functionality to the product.
-He was able to deliver, on time, a product that not only exceeded initial expectations but redefined work for everyone.
+He was able to punctually deliver a product that not only exceeded initial expectations, but redefined work for everyone.

 It wasn’t just the product that redefined work, it was his methods – even though much of this would take years to be standardized and absorbed as truly remote work.

-From these beginnings, we can see the difference between what we can call “Remote Friendly” work and “Remote First” work.
+From these historical events, we can see the difference between “Remote Friendly” work and “Remote-First” work.
 Telecommuting is a remote friendly operation, where the ability to work from home is an option.

-Fred Brooks, however, had a schedule which demanded remote first operation.
+Fred Brooks, however, had a schedule which demanded a remote-first operation.
 A global workforce was built into the definition and management of the project to make it work.

-As you can see, technology is so essential that it has always defined remote work.
-From the early beginnings, it has been the development of communications technology which has made it increasingly possible to reap the many benefits of a global workforce, well beyond even what IBM’s Brooks was able to imagine.
+As you can see, technology is so essential and has always defined remote work.
+From the early beginnings, it has been the development of communications technologies which has made it increasingly possible to reap the benefits of a global workforce, well beyond what IBM’s Brooks could imagine.

-From the simple early beginnings, the advantages of remote work have been demonstrated and it is growing exponentially in popularity.
-Today there are dozens of companies which are remote first that employ thousands of people, some of which are publicly traded companies.
+From the early beginnings, the advantages of remote work have been demonstrated and grows exponentially in popularity.
+Today, there are dozens of companies which are remote first and employs thousands of people, some of which are publicly traded companies.

-A comprehensive list of remote first companies is maintained by GitHub.
-Because of the popularity of remote work and the advantages of a global workforce, this listing includes how to find jobs with each of these companies.
+A comprehensive list of remote-first companies is maintained by GitHub.
+Because of its popularity and the advantages of a global workforce, this listing includes how to find jobs with each of these companies.
 It’s the first choice for many workers who have come to see it as the future.

 Your company could be on this list, too.